Group actions on twisted sums of Banach spaces: -equivariant maps

-It is an open question of \cite{CCFG} whether all optimal scales of interpolation are rigid, even in the special case when $\Omega_\theta(X_0,X_1)$ is bounded; this is solved in \cite{CCFG} under the assumption $\Omega_\theta(X_0,X_1)=0$, or (under technical restrictions) $\Omega_\theta(X_0,X_1)$ linear.
-We give some additional partial answers:
+A rigid pair is such that $X_i=Y_i$ isometrically, $i=0,1$, as soon as $\|x\|_i=\lim_{t \rightarrow i} \|x\|_t, i=0,1$ for $x \in X_{0} \cap X_1$, a condition satisfied for most examples (see \cite{M}).
+It is an open question of \cite{CCFG} whether optimal pairs of interpolation are rigid, even in the special case in which $\Omega_\theta^X$ is bounded.
+A positive answer was presented in \cite{CCFG} under the assumption $\Omega_\theta^X=0$, or even when $\Omega_\theta^X$ is linear (under technical restrictions).
+We present a few additional partial answers: